sabinbaniya/discord-documentation/docs/set-permissions.md

 ## Role Hierarchy

 One of Becca's features is a configurable list of roles your server members can assign/unassign for themselves.
 In order for Becca to be able to manage these roles, the integration role must be _higher_ than **all** of the self-assignable roles in your server permissions list.

+Becca must also be higher than any roles you want to assign to members that she should be able to moderate (kick, ban, etc).

 ## Channel Overrides